conix-security/audit-springbok/README.md

 You can select multiple files.
 For each file the tool will try to detect the equipment type.

-At the end of the importation, the tool launches the construction of ROBDD, which may very temporarily decrease the performance of the tool.
+Once the import finished, the tool launches the construction of ROBDD, which may decrease temporarily the performance of the tool.
+But don't worry, it won't block the software.
+In fact, the operation is launched in a thread.

 #### Open project

 You can open saved project `File → Open project`.

-Once again, the tool launches the construction of ROBDD, which may very temporarily decrease the performance of the tool.
+Once again, the tool launches the construction of ROBDD.

 #### Save project